 Mark is a Recommended Lawyer in Legal 500 for media and entertainment.
 He was previously the independent director on the board of Speedway Australia.

-- Advising a brewery on all aspects of its operations, including capital raising, brewing contracts and supply contracts.
+- Assisting a brewery on all aspects of its operations, including structuring, capital raising, and drafting brewing and supply contracts.

 - Australian and New Zealand Sports Law Association (ANZSLA)

 COVID-19 Thinking | 3 Jun 2020

 The COVID-19 pandemic continues to significantly disrupt the supply chains in which businesses across Australia, and internationally, operate.
 The manner in which a company responds to such disruption will largely depend on their role in their supply chain, and whether they conduct business as a supplier, a customer, or both.